Dynatrace/ace-box/user-skel/ansible/roles/gitea/Readme.md

     tasks_from: source-endpoints
 ```

+#### "create-organization"
-"create-organization" task creates an organization on gitea
+This task creates an organization on gitea

 ```yaml
 - include_role: